TON618-sfs/RGB-TO-HEX/README.md

-# To use, install flet:
+# To use, install flet

 ```
 pip install flet